riewarden/improvlaurie-eleventy/notes/articles/blg-theatreAI.md

 ---
-title: On Theatre And AI
+title: On Theatre And Artificial Intelligence
 ---
 *Originally written 11th November 2024*